WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 ### Tips
 1. Choose any language or technology stack you're comfortable with.
-2. Focus on creating an intuitive and visually appealing user interface.
+2. Focus on implementing the features than on the UI.
 3. Ensure data security by implementing proper authentication and authorization mechanisms.
 4. Test the application thoroughly to ensure it works smoothly.
 5. Document your code and project structure for future reference.